WangZixuan/CodePathHelper/README.md

 - Select code, right click, "Share Code Path".
 The generated url will be copied to your clipboard.
 - Tools -> "Goto Code Path", paste the Azure DevOps link, Visual Studio will help you navigate to the file and the line.
 - More options can be viewed in Tools -> Options -> Extensions -> Code Path Helper.
-- To update key binding of shortcut, go to Tools -> Options -> General -> Keyboard, search for "Tools.ShareCodePath" and "Tools.GotoCodePath".
-By default they are "Ctrl+S, Ctrl+C"(Share Code) and "Ctrl+G, Ctrl+C"(Goto Code).
+- To update key binding of shortcut, go to Tools -> Options -> Environment -> Keyboard, search for "Tools.ShareCodePath" and "Tools.GotoCodePath".
+By default they are "Ctrl+K, Ctrl+,"(Share Code Path) and "Ctrl+K, Ctrl+."(Goto Code Path).

 ## Attention
 - Git is involved in almost every step, but please pay attention to any possible mismatches in branches: remote VS local branch, your local branch VS branch in Url shared by others, etc.

 ## Roadmap
-- Multi language support
+- Multi-language support
-- Highlight code from Url
+- Highlight code from Url.
+- Code format when copying.
 - Extend to other git service provider: GitHub, GitLab, etc.

 ## Others